-The new 'Taste of Singapore' menu brought me all the way to Singapore for a few hours.
-With this menu only here for two months, you will definitely being see me going back for more of the deep fried prawns and crab and to try out a few other dishes on the menu.
+The new Taste of Singapore menu brought me all the way to Singapore for a few hours.
+Because this menu is only offered for a few months, I will definitely return ASAP for more of the deep-fried prawns and crab and to try out a few other dishes.